WisconsinAutonomous/CodingChallenges/controls_path_planning/README.md

 # The Problem
 Our car has been asked to navigate to a destination.
-However, there are several possible destinations available, and we won't know which destination the car has to drive to until the day of the challenge.
+However, there are several possible destinations available, and we won't know which destination the car has to drive to until the day of the competition in June.
 All of the information for these destinations, along with our starting position, is contained in `map_info.yaml`.
 The only thing missing is the paths to get to those destinations!
 Thanks to aggregated information from our HD map of the area, you have also been provided with a "risk map".
 This map classifies the region as "low cost", "high cost", or "keep out".